kevans2226/ZoneCalc/README.md

 # ZoneCalc
-Calculate Power Zones, Heart Rate Zones, and Speed Zones for Triathlon
+Calculate Power Zones, Heart Rate Zones, and Pace Zones for Triathlon

 # Application
+0.1.0  -  Create Running and Swimming Zones page.
+Also extracted all the zone data into .json files that can be edited by the user.
+The home page sorts the sports in the "triathlon" order (swim, bike, run).
+On the Swim Zone page you can enter a time in either yards or meters, and then convert your time to the opposite.

 0.0.1  -  Created Cycling Zones

 # Build